John-Kingham/random-old-books/README.md

 - The homepage Why-Random section contains an engaging and emotive explanation of why the user should read random old books.
 - The text is broken down into an overall summary of the benefits of reading random old books, followed by three sub-points that cover specific aspects in more detail.
 - Each of the three sub-points has a heading and a relevant icon.
+- The background in this section is white, so text is in black to provide a high degree of contrast.
 - This section further supports the implementation of user story 2 (enticing images and descriptions of the business, its products and services).
 It is useful to users because it gives them a deeper understanding of the benefits of reading random old books.

 ![Homepage Why Random section](assets/images/readme-homepage-why-random.png)